Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

     --fixed_params_file ~/repos/GA4HPCdashboard/ga_dashboard/data/fixed_parameters.yaml  # NB absolute file path
 ```

-This will extract usage information using `sacct`, enhance it (work out some additional quantities using it), then add it to the database.
+This will extract usage information using `sacct`, enrich it (work out some additional quantities using it), then add it to the database.
 Obviously, you will need to change the values passed as the script arguments to your own set-up.
 You will also need the `-S` and `-E` options, as shown above.

 However, assuming you **cannot** run the code/scripts on the HPC system, you will need to run just the `sacct` command